LouisJackman/volatile_thunk/content/pages/about.md

 This blog uses [Pelican](https://getpelican.com), which is implemented in [Python](https://www.python.org) and uses [Jinja](http://jinja.pocoo.org) for templating.
-It uses the Karma font, which is licensed under the [Open Font Licence](../theme/fonts/OFL.txt).
+It uses the Karma font, which is under the [Open Font Licence](../theme/fonts/OFL.txt).